• Skip to main content

 • ½ tablespoon Italian seasoning

-• 2 28-ounce cans San Marzano peeled tomatoes
+• 2 28-ounce cans San Marzano whole peeled tomatoes

 Instructions

-• In a large Dutch oven or stainless steel pot, heat the olive oil over medium heat.
-Add in the diced onion and salt and cook for 5-7 minutes or until the onion is softened and just beginning to brown.
-Then, add in the garlic, Italian seasoning, red pepper flakes, and black pepper and cook for an additional 1-2 minutes.
+• Heat olive oil in a large Dutch oven or stainless steel pot over medium heat.
+Add the diced onion and kosher salt.
+Cook for 5-7 minutes until the onion is soft and just starting to turn golden.

-2 tablespoons extra virgin olive oil, 1 large yellow onion, ½ teaspoon kosher salt, 4 cloves garlic, ½ tablespoon Italian seasoning, ¼ teaspoon red chili pepper flakes, ½ teaspoon black pepper
+4 cloves garlic, ½ tablespoon Italian seasoning, ¼-½ teaspoon red chili pepper flakes

 Nutrition